Longview, TX 75601

 Soar in a Hot Air Balloon

-Once you’ve had a hot air balloon flight of your own, you won’t want to miss the Great Texas Balloon Race (June 19 - 21).
+Once you have had a hot air balloon flight of your own, you will not want to miss the Great Texas Balloon Race (June 17 – 19) at Longview Convention Complex.
 This world-class showdown between the best hot air balloon pilots on Earth is the reason Longview is known as the “Balloon Race Capital of Texas.”
 Watch the balloon races each morning, tap your toes at evening concerts, and admire the “balloon glows” after sunset.
 Bring your camera for some majestic shots and the whole family for a weekend full of fun for all ages.

 Explore East Texas by Train